 Each year CEJS sponsors two or three SU students to conduct sustainability-focused research.
 The 2016-2017 student fellows did research on a sustainability strategic framework for the Los Angeles Football Club (Mark Thorrington) and on the environmental health impacts of clean stoves with external ventilation systems in Guatemala (Jackeline Lopez).
 Learn more about the CEJS Fellowship program and what it is like to be a student fellow here.

 Interested in food sustainability?
 Bon Appétit is looking to hire two new fellows!
 Fellows serve as a resource to Bon Appétit chefs, managers and guests interested in understanding or strengthening sustainability-related programs and/or launching new initiatives in their cafes.
-The expiration date for this offer is Friday, February 2, 2018.
+The expiration date for this offer is in February.
 Learn more and apply here.

-The Sustainable Purchasing Leadership Council (SPLC) is seeking a fellow for Summer 2017 to assist with communications and engagement.
+The Sustainable Purchasing Leadership Council (SPLC) is seeking a fellow for the summer to assist with communications and engagement.
 A stipend of $4,000 is given for the 10 week full-time period.
 Requirements include Microsoft software skills and current enrollment in or recent graduate from a relevant graduate or undergraduate degree program (supply chain management, sustainability, etc.), or a demonstrated understanding of procurement and supply chain functions and processes, and sustainability concepts.
-The deadline to apply is MAY 26th.
+The deadline to apply is in May.
 Find out more here.

 National Wildlife Federation's EcoLeaders Program is currently seeking graduate students to support our NWF EcoLeader Program through the following four Fellowship opportunities.
 Each fellowship is for a term of 4 -6 months (based on student schedule), roughly 40 hours/month.
 The fellow will receive a $3,000 stipend, professional development assistance and networking opportunities, and the possibility of academic credit for successful completion of the project, as an independent study or integration of fellowship project into course curricula.
 Learn more and apply here.

 The Post-Landfill Action Network in Dover, NH is a nonprofit network of students working towards zero waste on college campuses.
-They are currently looking for graphic design, campus coorination, and partnership development fellows.
-Compensation is a $4,500 stipened for 12 weeks.
-This year's deadline is June 18th, 2017.
+They are currently looking for graphic design, campus coordination, and partnership development fellows.
+Compensation is a $4,500 stipend for 12 weeks.
+This year's deadline is in June.
 Learn more.

 The Bullitt Environmental Fellowship is a two-year, $50,000/year fellowship for graduate students interested in pursuing leadership positions within the environmental field.
-Applications must be submitted through the Online Application Portal on or after January 1, and must be submitted NO LATER THAN April 1.
-Inquiries may be directed to: email@example.com.
+Applications must be submitted through the Online Application Portal on or after January 1, and must be submitted before April 1.
+Inquiries may be directed to: firstname.lastname@example.org.
 Learn more.

 The program pairs graduate and upperclass undergraduate students from throughout the U.S. with municipal, educational, corporate, and NGO partners in New England to work on innovative climate change and sustainability initiatives.
 This is a summer opportunity for experiential learning, professional development, and mentorship, which also provides a stipend to help cover living expenses.
 As you’ll see, this year’s 22 projects run the gamut from scientific research to policy to outreach, and from climate to water to health.
 Learn more.